 Where: 1201 E. 13th Ave., Denver

 The Lowdown: If you love avocado toast, this is your spot.
-Thump Coffee is serving up all the thick toast with avocado smash, red pepper and poached egg to satisfy your millennial cravings.
+Thump Coffee is serving up all the thick toast with avocado smash, red pepper and a poached egg to satisfy your millennial cravings.
 Other brunch offerings are almond butter blueberry toast ($8), a fruit and chia bowl ($8), breakfast bowls with greens, avocado, poached egg and toast ($10) — and for a more lunch-inspired dish — kale and quinoa salad with blood orange ($8).
-If you’re avoiding caffeine, choose instead from a huge tea list.
+If you’re avoiding caffeine, choose instead from a huge list of teas.